Sunday, August 14, 2022

 The story of the transformation of an old rubber plantation to become the existing Aenon Health Care is a phenomenon one.

-Any first timer to this place which is tucked in undulating terrain and away from city centre would find the location challenging, especially from the feasibility of construction.
+Any first timer to this place which is tucked in undulating terrain and away from city centre would find the location challenging, especially from the feasibility of construction work.
 Beside the hilly terrain, the prevalence of extensive massive boulders spread over the whole area would render levelling of the site uneconomical.
 Yet, the ability of the developer of Aenon to build all the buildings without removing any of these massive boulders is just incredible.

 Sunrise in days of good weather is an awesome sight.